davemacdo/Pure-Data-intro-lectures/outlines/02 - Envelopes and Metro.md

 	- inlets and outlets differ depending on object type
 	- objects that deal with audio signals get ~ at the end of the name

+## Help!

+- All computer programmers use documentation.
+- Two ways to access:
+	- Help > Browser
+		- start with the folder at the top, called "Pure Data"
+	- right-click an object > Help
+- All help files are Pd patches!
+	- open in perform mode
+	- test different inputs/outputs
+	- ⌘E to switch to edit mode
+	- copy-paste into your patch and edit

 ## Smoothing things out with line~

 - Note the noise artifacts from moving the amplitude slider